Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 where

 Here, $\int_{\C}$ denotes the integration over the defect, and $\int_{\C^3}$ stands for integral over the bulk points.

 Perhaps, it is useful to interlude our computation a short discussion about the sum over the spectrum in \eqref{eq:t-channel}.
-Typically, when one compute amplitudes, the external helicities should be fixed.
-However, in the boundary-construction procedure that we are considering, only the CFT datas of $\tJ[h_1,\tH_1]$ and $\tJ[h_4,\tH_4]$ are not fixed, a priori.
-Rather, they should be determined by symmetries which leads to some non-trivial relations with the helicity of the bulk fields $\tA$.
+Typically, when one computes amplitudes, the external helicities should be fixed.
+However, in the defect-construction procedure that we are considering, the CFT data of $\tJ[h_1,\tH_1]$ and $\tJ[h_4,\tH_4]$ are not given, a priori.
+These data, however, should be determined by symmetries which leads to some non-trivial relations involving the helicity of the bulk fields $\tA$.
 For this reason, the sums over the spectrum $\Spec$ represents some sort of ``integration''.
-Let us once again make the change of variables